 Because direct primary care provides a better and more convenient experience, healthcare can become a recruitment and retention tool.
 Employees who make use of their clinic spend less time away from work, are in more control of their health and are ultimately more productive.
 Overall, it’s one of the most impactful healthcare benefit and wellness investments that a company can make.

-Get in touch with Dr. Woollen to learn more about Healthgram’s direct primary care clinics.
+Contact our clinic team today to learn more about Healthgram’s direct primary care clinics.